Filip Twardzik: International career

 Twardzik played three times in the 2010 UEFA European Under-17 Championship.
 He played 14 times in total for Czech Republic U17s scoring five goals.
 He made his competitive debut for Czech Republic U19s on 21 May 2011, in a 1–0 victory over the Netherlands.

 Personal life

 Twardzik was born in the Czech Republic but raised and educated in Germany as his father played football there.

-His twin brother Patrik, a forward, also played for Celtic.
+His twin brother Patrik, a midfielder, also played for Celtic.
 His older brother, Dan, plays for VSG Altglienicke as a goalkeeper.
 His father, René, was also a goalkeeper and played for Sachsen Leipzig.